commons-stack/cstk-token/README.md

 ## Running the linter:

-To run the Typescripts linter on the tests, run:
+To run the Typescripts linter on the tests and scripts, run:

-`npm run lint-test` or `npm run lint-test:fix` to fix auto-fixable errors.
+`npm run lint` or `npm run lint:fix` to fix auto-fixable errors.

 ## Running tests: